formio/uag/README.md

 Custom modules are able to achieve this custom integration capabilities through the use of the following mechanisms:

  1. **Pre-defined Form and Resources**: Using the Form.io template system, a custom module can include a template export of a Form.io project that includes a number of Forms, Resources, and Actions (as well as any Roles and Permissions associated with them).
 By using the module, this will then automatically "register" these assets so that the AI agent is immediately aware of those assets.
-For example, if your module includes a Customer resource with "First Name", "Last Name", and "Email" and you use that module.
+ For example, imagine a module includes a Customer resource with "First Name", "Last Name", and "Email" fields.
 If you then simply ask an AI agent, "I would like to add a new Customer" the agent will automatically be aware of the context for the customer data structures and know exactly what your intent is when making that request.
- 2. **Custom Actions**: Actions can be thought of as composable middleware functions that allow for configurable Express.js middleware function to be attached to any Form and Resource, and then be executed once the data being submitted by an AI agent has already passed through the proper data validations and sanitizations.
+ 2. **Custom Actions**: Actions can be thought of as composable middleware functions that allow for configurable Express.js middleware functions to be attached to any Form and Resource, and then to be executed once the data being submitted by an AI agent has passed through the proper data validations and sanitization.
 These can be used to provide custom integrations to backend processes and workflows.
  3. **Custom Tools**: In addition to providing custom actions, a Module can also introduce custom MCP Tools to provide bespoke interaction capabilities between the UAG and the AI agents for any industry specific purposes.
  4. **Custom Authentication**: A module can also modify the "authentication" landing page to assist with any custom requirements that are needed around Authentication.
  5. **Behavior Overrides**: A module also has the ability to "override" any default behavior from the UAG.
 This ensures that whomever is using a certain module can "tweak" certain tools and responses to achieve better results as it pertains their their industry specific needs.

-It is our goal to enable developers to build and contribute their own Custom modules to the broader community through Github and NPM.
+Form.io aims to enable developers to build and contribute their own custom modules to the broader community through GitHub and NPM.
 For example, once these modules proliferate, it may be possible to install the salesforce module for UAG with the following.

 <sub>This is just an example.</sub>
 ```